mtth/kit/README.rst

 Right now, the Flask app is running using the default configuration.
 We can change this by adding configuration options to the ``project.cfg`` file.
-For example, we will enable testing and debugging for easier bag tracking.
+For example, we will enable testing and debugging for easier bug tracking.
 At the same time, we tell our project to store the database on disk (instead of the default in memory SQLite store used by Flasker).
 Our configuration file now looks like this: